mrcodetastic/GFX_Lite/README.md

 ## Benefits over using FastLED + AdaFruit GFX

-* FastLED and AdaFruit GFX include a lot of code for specific architectures or display devices, given their primary use as libraries to control displays or long strings of LEDs.
-As a result, there’s a lot of ‘bloat’ that is not of use if just wanting to use these libraries to draw pixels to a basic LED Matrix Panel.
+* FastLED and AdaFruit GFX include a lot of code for specific hardware platforms given their use as libraries to control displays or long strings of LEDs.
+But as a result, there’s a lot of ‘bloat' and compile time warnings.
+In certain cases these libraries fail to compile at all (i.e. FastLED on the ESP32S3).

-* FastLED doesn't even compile on ESP32 (as of June 2024) because of ESP-IDF hardware support changes, and given this library has hardware peripheral stuff removed, it compiles without issue.
+* This merged library takes all the drawing functions and strips out the hardware specific junk, so you are free to implement this library on whatever device you want.

 * This merged library includes all the draw routines from AdaFruit GFX and additionally enables the use of these with FastLED's CRGB (24bpp) colour struct.